codewithshilpasj/Csharp_CodeChallenges/README.md

 # Csharp_CodeChallenges
-This repo is created to do handson from the Qns from https://www.c-sharpcorner.com/UploadFile/9582c9/basic-C-Sharp-programming-problem-and-solutions-part1/
+This repo is created to do handson from https://www.c-sharpcorner.com/UploadFile/9582c9/basic-C-Sharp-programming-problem-and-solutions-part1/